“Heard about that,” he nodded, expression hidden in the gloom.

 “Not disappointed you didn’t handle him?” she said sharply.
 He seemed like that kind of guy.

 “What?” he huffed a breath.
 “Second I heard about that guy I knew I needed to stay far away.
-Woulda helped if I coulda, but didn’t wanna risk handing him my skillset.”
+Woulda helped if I coulda, but didn’t wanna risk handing him my skillset. 'm plenty fucked in the head already.”

 That… actually made a lot of sense, if you didn’t have an ego about who took out the bad guys, as long as it got done.